How do new stadiums affect neighborhood home prices?

 In recent years, there have been new additions to Major League Soccer (MLS) and a handful of NFL teams have moved.
 As a result, new stadiums are being built and professional teams are playing in stadiums that had previously hosted college teams, concerts, and whatever else happens in stadiums when there’s not a consistent tenant.

 Whether or not stadiums provide enough benefit to the community in order to justify their funding is debatable (no one has covered that topic with more vigor or wit than John Oliver).
 But what if you happen to live in a neighborhood next to a stadium?
 How can you expect a new or renovated stadium to affect your home price?
 Let’s take a look.

 Luckily for us, there’s been a flurry of activity in Los Angeles with new and relocating teams.
 So, just for the sake of having a larger sample size, we’ll be spending a decent amount of time in Los Angeles.

-Banc of California Stadium (Formerly Los Angeles Memorial Stadium)
+Banc of California Stadium (Formerly Los Angeles Memorial Sports Arena)

-So, what have two new sports teams and a sparkling stadium brought to the neighborhood?
+So, what has a new sports teams and a sparkling stadium brought to the neighborhood?
 We hope the answer includes an increase in team spirit, but it seems to include a bump in home prices for the Exposition Park neighborhood.

 According to data sourced from Neighborhoods.com and FRED Economic Data, in October of 2015 (a few months after the new stadium was announced), the median home price in Exposition Park was $361,000.
 In September of 2016, that number rose to $463,000.
 In October of this year, the median price was $600,865.
 There have been ups and downs over the past three years, but the trend of increasing home prices has been steady.